 Mother of India ‘Shudra’

-Based on the Harappan civilization, Naga lineage, Vedas, Puranas, and archaeological evidence, every tribal, indigenous woman and Shudra (non-Aryan) living in India belongs to the Naga or Maurya lineage.
+Based on the Harappan civilization, the Nagvansh, Vedas, Puranas, and archaeological evidence, every tribal indigenous woman living in India belongs to the Shudra (Anarya) category—specifically the Nagvanshi, Maurya, or Dravidian lineages.

-I want to tell the people of India that if, in the future, anyone harbors hatred toward the Shudras, they should first direct that hatred toward their own mother, sister, or other female relatives—because the woman who gave birth to them is also from the Shudra caste.
-If they cannot do this, then they have no right to disrupt India's national unity and integrity.
+I wish to say to the residents of India that if anyone hates Shudras in the future, they should first hate their own mother, sister, or other female family members, because the woman who gave them birth is also from the Shudra lineage.
+If they cannot do that, then they have no right to disrupt the nationality and unity of India.

-All women should respect one another, because they are mothers of India—and they are Shudras.
+All women should respect one another because they are the mothers of India and are Shudras.

 Comments